apache/jena-site/source/documentation/fuseki2/fuseki-embedded.md

 ---
-title: Fuseki : Emdedded Server
+title: "Fuseki : Emdedded Server"
 ---

 Fuseki can be run within a larger JVM application as an embedded triplestore.